 Therefore we will carry out inspections of communal areas regularly to make sure there are no obstructions, so please keep belongings in your own home.

 If any items are left in the communal area, we will try and find out who the owner is and give them a chance to remove the items.
-However if they are not removed, we will place them in storage away from the block.
+However if they are not removed, we will dispose of items and recharge.
+Action may also be taken in relation to the relevant persons tenancy or lease.